-To be eligible to apply for the Athletic Training Education Program (ATEP), students must complete a minimum of 25 observation hours in the athletic training room or at clinical sites on the GFU campus, i.e., soccer practice.
+To be eligible to apply for the Athletic Training Program, students must complete a minimum of 25 observational hours in the athletic training room or at clinical sites on the George Fox University campus, i.e., soccer practice.

-Students make formal application for admission to the ATEP through the Program Director in the spring of their freshman year.
-Application must be made by April 1 of the semester prior to formal entry into the ATEP.
-Students are given notice from the Program Director regarding their admission after final grades have been verified at the completion of the semester.
+Students make formal application for admission to the Athletic Training Program through the program director in the spring of their freshman year.
+Application must be made by April 1 of the semester prior to formal entry into the Athletic Training Program.
+Students are given notice from the program director regarding their admission after final grades have been verified at the completion of the semester.

-Admission to the program is based on a minimum cumulative GPA of 2.75 or better on all college-level courses including required prerequisites (PSYC 150, HHPE 390, and HLTH 233); two written recommendations; two written essays; meeting technical standards as described in the Athletic Training Education Program Policies and Procedures Manual (ATEP PPM); good standing with Student Life as described in the George Fox University Student Handbook; and submission of the formal application no later than April 1.
+Admission to the program is based on a minimum cumulative GPA of 2.75 or better on all college-level courses including required prerequisites (PSYC 150, HHPE 390, and HLTH 233); two written recommendations; two written essays; meeting technical standards as described in the Athletic Training Program Policies and Procedures Manual; good standing with Student Life as described in the George Fox University Student Handbook; and submission of the formal application no later than April 1.
 Generally, any application submitted after April 1* will not be considered for admission the following school year.
-Admission to the program is required before applicants may enroll in practicum courses and being gaining clinical educational experiences in the Athletic Training Education Program.
+Admission to the program is required before applicants may enroll in practicum courses and begin gaining clinical experience hours as athletic training students within the Athletic Training Program.

 *Applications submitted after April 1 will be considered if fewer than ten candidates have applied.